-of your plants and offices that were assessed (by entity or statutory authorities or third parties)

-Health and safety practices 100%

-Working conditions 100%
+, % of your plants and offices that were assessed (by entity or statutory authorities or third parties) 70 0. your plante and emote accessed (by emity of claratory admontics of ania parties) Health and safety practices 100% Working conditions 100%

 ^{}Note: All sites were assessed by the MRF Limited's Internal teams on a periodic basis.
-Additionally, nine of the company's plants have been assessed by third party certification agencies.
+Additionally, our 10 manufacturing plants have been assessed by third party certification agencies.